The Equifax Struts breakdown forms the backdrop for the Oracle machine learning and analytics moves considered in this Talking Data podcast.

 Oracle's effort to help IT teams reprioritize their defenses, he said, takes the form of a new unified model for organizing data, rolled out as part of an updated Oracle Management Cloud suite.
 Advanced machine learning and analytics will enable automated remediation of flaws like the one in Struts, Ellison indicated.

-In a related effort, Oracle chose Oracle OpenWorld 2017 to launch Oracle Database 18c, which Ellison described as a highly automated system that taps machine learning and analytics to decrease the human errors that lead to data breaches.
+In a related effort, Oracle chose OpenWorld to launch an Autonomous Database cloud service that combines the new Oracle Database 18c release with a set of self-management functionality; Ellison described it as a highly automated system that taps machine learning and analytics to decrease the human errors that lead to data breaches.
 Reduced reliance on human intervention for cybersecurity is gaining favor throughout the industry, according to podcast participant Brian McKenna, business applications editor at ComputerWeekly.

 McKenna says Oracle's approach to machine learning is uniquely its own, in the sense that it is being delivered as a core enhancement to existing offerings, and not as a stand-alone technology that is personalized by a mascot or nickname -- a la Einstein from Salesforce or Watson from IBM.